rhashimoto/browser-test-echo/README.md

 FAIL test/sample.test.js
   sample test suite
-    ✓ should work (1 ms)
+    ✓ should work
     nested test suite
-      ✓ should also work (5 ms)
-      ✕ should show failed tests (like this one) (8 ms)
+      ✕ should show failed tests (like this one) (13 ms) ✓ should also work

   ● sample test suite › nested test suite › should show failed tests (like this one)

     expect(received).toBeFalsy()

-    Received: "Error: Expected true to be falsy. at <Jasmine>
+    Received: "Error: Expected [ 1, 2, 3 ] to be 'a unicorn'.
+        at <Jasmine>

-      at UserContext.<anonymous> (http:/localhost:8001/test/sample.test.html:31:22)
+      at UserContext.<anonymous> (http:/localhost:8001/test/sample.test.html:34:27)
           at <Jasmine>"
       at forEach (src/BrowserTestRunner.js:117:38)
           at Array.forEach (<anonymous>)